material-components/material-components-web-react/packages/tab-bar/README.md

 }
 ```

+> _NOTE_: You can also use a custom tab component with the `TabBar`, but it must implement the methods `activate`, `deactivate`, `focus`, `computeIndicatorClientRect`, and `computeDimensions`.
+See [`MDCTab` documentation](https://github.com/material-components/material-components-web/blob/master/packages/mdc-tab/README.md#mdctab-properties-and-methods) for more details.

 ## Props

 Prop Name | Type | Description
 --- | --- | ---
 activeIndex | number | Index of the active tab.
-handleActiveIndexUpdate | Function(activeIndex: number) => void | Callback for when the active index is updated
+handleActiveIndexUpdate | Function(activeIndex: number) => void | Callback after the active index is updated.
 className | string | Classes to appear on className attribute of root element.
 isRTL | Boolean |  Whether the direction of the tab bar is RTL.